 Starting with the most important parts, particularly when making a claim you’ll be bombarded with the words solicitor and maybe even barrister if your case is taken to court.
 The word Lawyer won’t usually crop up much as it’s a very general term in the industry.

-Why would people use Lawyer?
-The term Lawyer is probably used more over in the USA, it’s used occasionally over here but the term generally means anyone who is a licensed legal practitioner who is qualified to give legal advice in a certain area of law.
+Why would people use a Lawyer?
+The term Lawyer is probably used more commonly over in the USA, it’s used occasionally in the UK, but the term generally means anyone who is a licensed legal practitioner who is qualified to give legal advice in a certain area of law.
 If we were to be technical, both Solicitors and Barristers are classed as Lawyers; that’s one area cleared up!

 Solicitors are an integral part of the industry and an integral part of Jefferies.
 We’ve got an excellent team of qualified solicitors who specialise in a wide range of areas including personal injury, clinical negligence etc. But you might be asking what they do and what does their role entail as a solicitor?